 Retama, the Hebrew word rotem רותם, seems to be the same as the Arabic word retem, and the retama of the Moors.
 Rotem, retem, or retama in Arabic defines a string tied around the finger as a reminder.
 An Arab explanation of the definition and the source of the name, is said that rotem designates a ribbon which the Arabs tie before embarking on a journey.
 If, upon their return they find the ribbon as they left it, they assume from this that their lovers have not been unfaithful, if the oposite is true - it is a sign that she has betrayed him.
 It is said that the ribbon is tied only onto a rotem (Retama).

-The Hebrew words “rotem” or “rothem” and “r'tamin”, and “ritmah” or “rithmah” (Greek, ραϑμεν) are translated “juniper”, but is a species of broom known as the white broom, Retama raetam.
+The Hebrew name: “rotem” or “rothem” and “r'tamin”, and “ritmah” or “rithmah” (Greek, ραϑμεν) is translated “juniper”, but is a species of broom known as the white broom, Retama raetam.

 The name Rithmah—a place along the route of the Exodus (Numbers 33:18-19)—was named for this shrub (rothem).